 Have you ever wondered why leaves change colors in the fall on trees?

-Photosynthesis is a process in which plants turn water and carbon dioxide into oxygen and sugar.
+Photosynthesis is when plants turn water and carbon dioxide into oxygen and sugar.

 The chemical chlorophyll is what causes photosynthesis to happen.
 It is also the reason why leaves start as green.

-As the days begin to get shorter and shorter leading up to the fall, the leaves change their colors.
+The leaves change their colors as the days begin to get shorter and shorter leading up to the fall.
 The lack of sunlight contributes to this process as well.

 Meanwhile, in Northern states, the opposite may be true.
-The broad-leaf trees, instead of staying green and staying on the trees, will lose their leaves.
+The broad-leaf trees will lose their leaves instead of staying green and staying on trees.
 The dead brown leaves on trees, such as oaks, will remain on the trees until springtime.
-As mentioned above, weather can play a role in how long fall foliage may last.
+As mentioned above, weather can affect how long fall foliage may last.
 Northern states are most likely to see fall foliage in early fall.
-That’s why many people are encouraged to enjoy it while it last because frost may hit early and often.
+Many people are encouraged to enjoy it while it lasts because frost may hit early and often.

 Source of Information on Why Leaves Change Color